-These are joint regulations for the Ministry of Labour, the Ministry of the Environment and the Ministry of Health and Care Services, and thus cover several areas of law.
+These are joint regulations for the Ministry of Labour and Social Affairs, the Ministry of Climate and Environment and the Ministry of Health and Care Services, and thus cover several areas of law.
 Reference is made to the purpose clauses in the enabling acts, in particular the Working Environment Act, the Pollution Control Act (in Norwegian only) and the Petroleum Act.